X icon white, transparent background.

 It’s harder for team members to develop their skills if they don’t know what they’re being evaluated on or have competency frameworks that tell them how to move to the next level.
 A lack of transparency and consistent processes can also create unhealthy competition and resentment between teammates.

-And even if performance directly affects pay in your company, these should be separate conversations.
+Even if performance directly affects pay in your company, these should be separate conversations.
 That way, the employee will be more open to feedback and have time to absorb it before talking about money.

 In addition, be as transparent as possible about your compensation strategy from the get-go to avoid dissatisfaction.
 Consider that a growing number of workers would like their employers’ salary ranges to be public.
 This strategy may or may not be your cup of tea, but reflecting on it is a worthy exercise to understand the culture you’d like to build.